-3.4 Summary
+3.4 Summary.

-The CA's criteria for identifying 'down' include:
+The Agency's criteria for identifying Down include:

-(a) the equivalence of 'down' to 'unimproved calcareous grassland', which in the Yorkshire Wolds particularly is represented by the NVC communities CG2, CG3, CG4, CG5, CG7 and MG5 (where it occurs in mosaics with CG communities)

-(b) the recognition of the Yorkshire Wolds as being part of the English downland.
+(a) the equivalence of 'down' to 'unimproved calcareous grassland', which in the Yorkshire Wolds particularly is represented by the NVC communities CG2, CG3, CG4, CG5, CG7 and MG5 (where it occurs in mosaics with CG communities) (b) the recognition of the Yorkshire Wolds as being part of the English downland.

-On the basis of the information we have provided previously [4] we believe that this whole area qualifies as 'down' because its vegetation is predominantly unimproved calcareous grassland, and it can be described as open country.
+On the basis of the information we have provided previously [4] this area qualifies as 'down' because its vegetation is predominantly unimproved calcareous grassland, and it can be described as open country.